 Let’s take a look at what Robbie will see.

-This is the message Robbie will receive from Mollie.
-This message is usually curated from the business but is meant to feel like it’s coming directly from the advocate (Mollie).
+Referral message: This is the message Robbie will receive from Mollie.
+This message is usually curated from the business.
+However, it’s meant to feel like it’s coming directly from the advocate (Mollie).

-4. Mention the Benefit – Good referral program headlines mention the benefit of joining.
-Even if there is not a monetary reward, you need to provide a reasonable benefit (ex: number 7- Share the awesome.
-Refer-a-friend).
+Good referral program headlines mention the benefit of joining.
+Even if there is not a monetary reward, you need to provide a reasonable benefit.

-5. Be Fun – If you make it interesting, you might catch someone’s eye and they may want to check out what you have to say.
+If you make your headline fun and interesting, you might catch someone’s eye and they might want to check out what you have to say.
 Plus, fun things are always good.

 - Get ($dollar amount) in credit when your friends receive their first purchase.